Ambrosys/os-matcher/docs/content/Details/Filters/OsmMapReader.rst

       Search within a big circle around the track.
       Its center is the midpoint of the line between the first and the last point of the :term:`track`, its radius is the (`distance of this two points`) / 2 + `fetchCorridor`.
+      If the distance between startpoint and endpoint is too small this can result in gaps (missing :term:`street segments <street segment>`).
+      Imagine the route between these two points would proceed partially out ot the circle.
+Then some necessary parts of the map (out of the circle) would be missing and the matching cannot be complete.